basharathussain/basharathussain.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
-Basharat Hussain holds the M.S. degree in Computer Science with distinction from the International Islamic University (IIUI), Islamabad, Pakistan.
-Currently, he is pursuing his Ph.D. in Computer Science at COMSATS University, Islamabad (Wah Campus).
-His primary research focus involves applying deep learning and federated learning methodologies to address to ongoing problems in intelligent transportation.
-With a professional background in the IT industry, his expertise is in both software development and academia.
-He has extensive experience in teaching and research at prestigious universities.
-With over 25 years of experience as an IT professional, he has contributed to software development projects from multinational corporations across Europe and the United States.
-His expertise spans various programming languages, including C++, C#, ASP.NET, Java, Matlab, and Python.
-He is proficient in software design and architecture, particularly in developing scalable applications.
-Currently, he is serving as a permanent faculty member in the Department of Computer Science, FAST University (NUCES), Islamabad, and remains committed to advancing knowledge and innovation in the field of computer science.
+Basharat Hussain, an accomplished professional, holds an M.S. degree in Computer Science with distinction from the International Islamic University, Islamabad, Pakistan.
+Currently pursuing a Ph.D. in Computer Science at COMSATS University, Islamabad, his research focuses on using deep and federated learning for intelligent transportation.
+With over 25 years of experience in IT, he excels in software development and academia alike.
+He has contributed to software projects for multinational corporations, displaying expertise in programming languages like C++, C#, Java, Python, ect.
+Currently a permanent faculty member at FAST University, Islamabad, he is committed to advancing knowledge in computer science, particularly in AI.

- He has a good grasp of Artificial Intelligence and related topics and is excited to explore various computer science subjects and welcomes new challenges.
 </div>